As the threat of cybercrime intensifies, know the basic steps to safeguard your data and assets.

 - Shred financial documents before discarding them, as these contain valuable information that could be used by fraudsters.
 Morgan Stanley clients may wish to leverage online statements and paperless options, like eSign, eDelivery and eAuthorizations and Digital Vault, as these include important security features.
 Additionally, secure your sensitive documents within your home.

 Following the above rules of thumb can help you avoid becoming a victim of cybercrime.
 At Morgan Stanley, safeguarding your assets and personal information is a top priority.
 We make sure to take appropriate measures to help anticipate cybercrimes and respond to a potential issue.
-To learn more about keeping your personal and financial information secure, visit our Online Security Center or contact your Morgan Stanley Financial Advisor.
+To learn more about keeping your personal and financial information secure, or for a printable version of these tips, visit our Online Security Center or contact your Morgan Stanley Financial Advisor.